 top of page

-In 1997, Cherie’s highschool sweetheart Steve Boyd proposed and they were married on June 12, 1998.
+In 1997, Cherie’s high school sweetheart Steve Boyd proposed, and they were married in 1998.
 That same year, their lives would never be the same!
 They had their first child named "Chance" Chance weighed a mere 2 pounds 1oz.
 You could hold him in the palm of your hand.
 Cherie and Steve knew their lives would take a dramatic change.
 Chance would later be diagnosed with cerebral palsy at the age of 11 months.
+Cherie became a full-time stay-at-home mom.
+She was introduced to all types of doctors and specialist: Eye Doctors, P.T., O.T., Speech pathologist and a host of other people to provide early intervention for Chance.

 In March 2003, Chance was given the opportunity to participate in state-of-the-art 28-day intensive therapy program at Euromed Rehabilitation Center in Mielno, Poland.
 While in pursuit of raising money needed to cover the trip and the treatment, (which are not covered by insurance companies), his family, friends and community began the long and challenging journey of raising funds to cover the treatment.
 Thanks to the help of generous contributions Chance Boyd traveled to Mielno, Poland to receive treatment from Euromed Rehabilitation Center.
-His treatment was a success and he came back walking up to 10 steps independently without assistance.
+His treatment was a success, and he came back walking up to 10 steps independently without assistance.

 Hobbies: Cherie is a member of the Rehoboth Baptist Church in Dekalb, GA.
 She is active in the community (Parent support for persons with Disabilities), She enjoys running, and being creative.